openwisp/django-rest-framework-gis/README.rst

 ``FilterSet`` that will automatically create ``GeometryFilters`` for ``GeometryFields``.

-InBBOXFilter
+InBBoxFilter
 ~~~~~~~~~~~~

-Provides a ``InBBOXFilter``, which is a subclass of DRF
+Provides a ``InBBoxFilter``, which is a subclass of DRF
 ``BaseFilterBackend``.
 Filters a queryset to only those instances within
 a certain bounding box.